telerik/blazor-docs/components/gantt/timeline/views.md

 ## Basics

-## To use the desired Views for the Timelene:
+## To use the desired Views for the Timeline:

 1. Under the `<GanttViews>` define the desired views.
 (You should include at least one view that the Timeline will display, otherwise the component will throw an exception).